USF-HII/usf-hii.github.io/pages/hii-hpc/purpose.md

 *I need to solve problems...*

 - **Too large for a workstation**.
-Some problems can only be solved by many processes working in parallel.
+Some problems can only be solved by many processes working in parallel or by a system with very [high-memory capacity](himem-nodes.html).
   A large set of compute nodes working together can often solve a problem in hours or days that would take months or years on a workstation.
 - **Possible on a workstation**.